 Calculate Net Savings

-Compute the net present value after accounting for processing fees, transfer fees, and any other expenses.
+Calculate the net present value by taking into consideration the processing fees, transfer fees, and any other cost.

 Complete Transfer